Octans (The Octant) Constellation

 The Latin genitive of the constellation name is "Octantis" (pronounced ɒkˈtæntɪs) and it is used to identify some of the brightest stars in this constellation based on the Bayer or Flamsteed star naming convention.
 For instance: α Octantis (the brightest star of Octans based on the Bayer catalog); or 23 Octantis (the 23th star in the constellation of Octans based on the Flamsteed catalog).

-Sky chart of Octans from your location
+Sky Chart of Octans Constellation

 Here we provide a simplified sky chart of the Octans constellation.
 Alternatively it is possible to locate Octans in the night sky using our Online Interactive Planetarium.

-Visibility of Octans from your location
+Visibility of Octans Constellation

 Octans is currently not visible from Greenwich, United Kingdom [change]